 Preventing acute kidney injury

-Those at risk of AKI should be monitored with regular blood tests if they become unwell or start new medication.
+Those at risk of AKI should be monitored with regular blood tests if they become unwell or start new medicine.

-It's also useful to check how much urine you're passing.
+It's also useful to check how much pee you're passing.

-Any warning signs of AKI, such as vomiting or producing little urine, require immediate investigation for AKI and treatment.
+Any warning signs of AKI, such as vomiting or producing little pee, require immediate investigation for AKI and treatment.

 People who are dehydrated or at risk of dehydration may need to be given fluids through a drip.